The case for urine-based biomarkers in bladder cancer

 Bladder cancer is among the most expensive cancers to treat.
 Reasons for this include a high recurrence rate and the need for ongoing invasive surveillance.
 Patients with a known history of bladder cancer must undergo extensive surveillance through procedures such as cystoscopy, which adds to the cost element and is an invasive method.
 The arrival of biomarkers could be the beginning of a new era of managing recurrent bladder cancers.

 One factor that is propelling the growth of research in this area is the need to replace the current invasive surveillance techniques with a cost-effective alternative.
-Another factor, which is likely the primary enabler of this approach, is the evolution of advanced technological platforms.
+Likely to be the primary enabler of this approach, a second factor is the evolution of advanced technological platforms.
 One example of this is the Xpert Bladder Cancer Monitor from Cepheid, which was launched commercially in October 2016 in Germany and cleared for commercial availability in all countries accepting the CE mark.
-The system utilizes a urine specimen and is designed to provide information on cancer recurrence for bladder cancer patients.
+The system utilises a urine specimen and is designed to provide information on cancer recurrence for bladder cancer patients.